-Data loss can happen in Google Apps through sync errors, user errors, malicious actions, or admin errors.
+Data loss can happen in Google Workspace through sync errors, user errors, malicious actions, or admin errors.
 In fact, according to recent research, roughly 70% of all SaaS data loss incidents are due to user error.
-To effectively protect your data from loss, you need the leader in enterprise-grade backup for Google Apps, Spanning by EMC.
+To effectively protect your data from loss, you need the leader in enterprise-grade backup for Google Workspace, Spanning by EMC.
 Here at Spanning, we involve customers in feature planning every week and continue to innovate to meet your evolving needs.

 New Feature: Help Desk Admin Role

-The new Spanning Backup for Google Apps Help Desk (subordinate) Admin Role feature helps admins enable administrative delegation while maintaining security and data privacy.
+The new Spanning Backup for Google Workspace Help Desk (subordinate) Admin Role feature helps admins enable administrative delegation while maintaining security and data privacy.
 Now a Spanning Super Admin can select other licensed users to be Help Desk Admins, making it easier for junior admins to assist end users, and for HR and legal teams to self-serve in certain cases.

 With this new feature, the Help Desk Admins can assist end users with backup and restore, as well as impersonate a user and view end user events history.
 However, they cannot: